Western Desert artists Corban Clause Williams and Judith Anya Samson sit on a studio floor painting together

 • Camperdown

 At many major museums and galleries, the Aboriginal and Torres Strait Islander collections can feel sidelined into some box-ticking small gallery off the side.
-Not at the Chau Chak Wing Museum.
-Instead, Indigenous art and artefacts are interspersed throughout the collections as part of the Ambassadors series by Indigenous curator Matt Poll, which ensures that First Nations voices are prominent in the display of artefacts from their cultures.
+Not at the Chau Chak Wing Museum at the University of Sydney.
+Instead, Aboriginal art and Indigenous artefacts are interspersed throughout the collections as part of the Ambassadors series by Indigenous curator Matt Poll, which ensures that First Nations voices are prominent in the display of artefacts from their cultures.
+It's open daily and entry is free.

 Advertising